40843245/OOXML/Word/structure/CH1 -- structure of a Document.md

 >
 > + `chart1.xml`, and may have `chart2.xml` etc. (for chart graph)
 >
-> under the directory `~/word/chart` when there are charts in Office Word.
+> under the directory `~/word/charts` when there are charts in Office Word.
 >
 > And more.
 (I will NOT discuss here)

 ### reference
 + [Office File Formats (MSDS)](https://learn.microsoft.com/en-us/openspecs/office_file_formats/ms-offfflp/8aea05e3-8c1e-4a9a-9614-31f71e679456)
-+
-## CH1.4 -- root node about Document in OOXML